hhatto/autopep8/README.rst

     def func11():
         a = (1, 2, 3, "a")
         # This is a long comment.
-It really should be wrapped to fit within
+It should be wrapped to fit within 72
-        # 72 characters.
+        # characters.
         b = [100, 200, 300, 9876543210,
-             'This is my very long string that goes on and on'] return (a, b)
+             'This is a long string that goes on and on.'] return (a, b)

     def func2():
         total = (324942324324 + 32434234234234 - 23423234243 / 324342342. +
-                 32423) / 1234.
+                 32423) / 123.

     def func22():